-All of our operations to date have been funded through the sale of our equity securities, and upfront payments received from Teva.
-As of December 31, 2011, our cash, cash equivalents, and short-term investments decreased to \$64.9 million in the aggregate from \$85.1 million as of December 31, 2010.
+All of our operations to date have been funded through the sale of our equity securities and payments received from Teva.
+As of December 31, 2012, our cash, cash equivalents, and short-term investments increased to \$75.4 million in the aggregate from \$64.9 million as of December 31, 2011.

-As of December 31, 2011, we do not have any borrowing or credit facilities.
-Based on our current expectations, we believe our capital resources at December 31, 2011 will be sufficient to fund our currently planned operations 2014.
+Based on our current expectations, we believe our capital resources at December 31, 2012 will be sufficient to fund our currently planned operations into 2015.
 Our currently planned operations are set forth below under the heading "Operating Capital and Capital Expenditure Requirements."